 Reverse triangle – you fit in feline glasses

-Your shape is like an inverted triangle or inverted drop shape, when the forehead is the widest part while the chin is narrower.
+Your shape is like an inverted triangle or inverted drop shape when the forehead is the widest part while the chin is narrower.
 If you have such a face shape, you should look for shapes that draw focus out and up.
-For example, you can be inspired by 50s and 60s-inspired cat glasses, so-called cat eye shape.
+For example, you can be inspired by 50s and 60s-inspired cat glasses, the so-called cat eye shape.

 Oblong face – test a pilot bow

 Do you have a narrower face that is a little longer and with high cheekbones and a high forehead?
 To create balance, you can try a larger spectacle frame, perhaps a pilot frame, or a larger square frame.
 To create balance, you can also test glasses with larger lenses and a more marked frame.
-Hopefully everything described in this article was really useful to you.
+Hopefully, everything described in this article was really useful to you.
 Thanks for reading and have a nice day!